getbraincloud/braincloud-docs/docs/learn/6_sdk-tutorials/unity-tutorials/about-bombers-rtt/index.md

 ![](images/image-7.png)

 Three achievements have been implemented for brainCloud Bombers: destroying 50 enemy planes, sinking 10 ships, and destroying five enemy planes in a single match. brainCloud tracks whether the achievements have been unlocked or not, and can even automatically award the achievements based on player stats using Milestones.
-At the end of the match, bombers sends the stats updates to brainCloud, and then checks the response to see if any Achievements have been awarded.  \[Exception: note that the Quickshot achievement is handled manually by the client code in real-time during the match.\]
+At the end of the match, bombers sends the stats updates to brainCloud, and then checks the response to see if any Achievements have been awarded.
+[Exception: note that the Quickshot achievement is handled manually by the client code in real-time during the match.]

 Achievements can be accessed through the GamificationService in the brainCloud API.
 The call returns all of the achievements in the system, their names, the urls for their icons, their descriptions, and whether or not the current user has unlocked any of them.
 The achievement data is stored in a public member variable in the BrainCloudStats class.
 The achievements are updated from the server when the player visits the Matchmaking menu.

 [![](images/Milestone-2.png)](images/Milestone-2.png)

  1. When this condition is satisfied.
-2\.
-Award this achievement.
+ 2. Award this achievement.

 ## Global Properties